Angely Mercado, 26, who has a master's degree in journalism, makes a living as a freelance writer; she hopes to land a full-time job at some point.

 The overall homeownership rate for millennials, ages 25 to 34, was at 37 percent in 2015, said the report, which is 8 percentage points lower than the rates for the previous two generations — Gen X and the Baby Boomers — when they were the same age.

 According to the report, millennial home ownership rates plummeted across all races and ethnicities in 2015.
 The Hispanic and Asian American rates fell to 24.6 percent and 27.2 percent in the same year.
-The home ownership rate for whites was at nearly 40 percent while for blacks it was 13.4 — homeownership rates fell 9.7 percentage points for Blacks between 2000 and 2015, which were the years of the foreclosure crisis.
+The home ownership rate for whites was at nearly 40 percent while for blacks it was 13.4 — homeownership rates fell 9.7 percentage points for blacks from 2000 to 2015, which were the years of the foreclosure crisis.

 Millennials face significant barriers to homeownership, according to the report's authors.
 These include high education debt, high rental costs, tight credit standards for mortgages and a shortage of affordable housing in urban, metropolitan areas.